 5. Experience History at Reno County Museum

-Learn all about Reno (and in the most entertaining way) at the Reno County Museum.
+Learn all about Reno (Kansas, not Nevada!) at the Reno County Museum.
 Adjacent to beautiful George Pyle Park, Reno County Museum traverses several periods of Reno’s history through its exhibitions.
 You can learn all about Reno’s pioneer life in their five indoor galleries depicting early pioneer days and see how it influenced the city to this day.

 Little ones can become protagonists at the “Ooodleplex,” an interactive area where children can play storekeeper at an old-time general store, steer a life-sized boat, or explore an American Indian tepee from the early days of pioneers on the prairie.
 Reno County Museum also offers educational programs and guided tours for groups who schedule in advance.